erikaduan/textbook_notes/building_raps_with_r/raps_part_1_6.md

 ```

 Functions like `reduce()`, `lapply()` and `purrr:map()` work based on
-the principle that we can use lists to create function factories that
+the principle that we can use lists to create function factories (in the
-remove the requirement for writing for loops (which are less reliable as
+function body) that remove the requirement for writing for loops.
+Writing for loops is considered to be less reliable as it relies on
-they rely on iterative changes to the program state).
+making iterative changes to the program state.

 ``` r
 # looping() is equivalent to Reduce() in behaviour -----------------------------